rossta/rossta.github.com/source/blog/2016-09-17-n+1-is-a-rails-feature.html.md

 ### Everyone's favorite issue

 To refresh, an N+1 query occurs when an association for a requested resource leads to N additional separate queries.
-Here's what an N+1 query looks like in the Rails log:
+Here's what an N+1 query looks like in the Rails log where a `post` request is followed by N requests for their associated `authors`:

 ```sh
 Started GET "/posts" for ::1 at 2016-09-18 07:26:15 -0400